 The control rings, as I said, are tight and I don’t really like it, although for a photo it’s what you need.
 The front ring is for focus, the back ring is for focal length.
 Scrolling is stepless and infinite, but with hard stops at the edges.

 Sigma 18-35mm F1.8 DC HSM Art was produced for sensors up to APS-C and DX on Canon EF-S, Nikon F, or DX, Pentax KAF, Sigma SA and Sony/Minolta Alpha DT mounts.
 That is to say, a lot of mounts.
 And thanks to the speedbooster, the lens could also be mounted on the MFT.
+You can check which lens mounts different cameras use by running a quick camera comparison.

 Yes, this means that I cannot fully review the optics, because I introduce an additional factor in the form of Viltrox glass between the sensor and the lens.
 About which I, perhaps, will tell sometime later.